 You can retire on Social Security outside the USA

 Have you ever considered moving outside the USA?
 I don’t mean give up your citizenship.
 I would never do that!
 But what if you change your residence?
+The featured image for this article is a photo of Antigua, Guatemala.
+Visiting there should be on your “bucket list”!

 We started to look outside the USA.
-We wanted comfortable temperatures, lower cost of living, good healthcare, quality of life, and places which were popular with other Americans like us.
+We wanted comfortable temperatures, lower cost of living, good healthcare, quality of life, and places that were popular with other Americans like us.
 But that raised many more questions.

 Questions to Consider